Assertive Intervention Stabilisation Team (ASSiST)

 - Offering you a membership in a community group to help you develop a sense of belonging and purpose, and normalise your emotional experiences

 We’ll also agree the best way for us to stay in touch with you, and any other services you’re receiving care from.
 This could be through text message, email, or regular calls.

-This will help us and our other teams keep track of your progress, and provide a way for you to contact us directly if you’re going through a difficult period.
+This will provide a way for you to contact us directly if you’re going through a difficult period.

 Support from ASSiST usually lasts for around 12 weeks following your discharge from hospital, but this depends on your needs.

 Access to ASSiST is based on your treatment situation.
 To be referred to us by your GP or care professional, you typically need to meet the following criteria: